Remember, let’s be polite; let’s be respectful, but most of dall, let’s be outspoken.

 With the collapse of the Soviet Union, it is reasonable to think people around the world learned the destructive nature communism brings to socioeconomics and geopolitics.
 However, a new surge of socialism has taken over the modern political sphere.

-Let me make the assertion that socialism has never worked.
+Let me assert that socialism has never worked.
 The basic definition of socialism is the government taking over the means of production.
 This is achieved through the nationalization of major industries and corporations.
 In modern politics, Nordic countries are used to justify advocacy for socialism.

 While it is true Nordic countries are economically successful, they are not socialist.
 They are a free market-based system with social programs.
-This oversimplified description can be applicable to the United States economy.
+This oversimplified description can apply to the United States economy.

 While the US embraces enterprise, markets, and entrepreneurship, it also implements social security, Medicare, and minimum wage laws.
 One can have social programs and still be a market-based economy.
 To further expand this contention, an analysis of the Nordic model is necessary.